SnowflakePowered/shiratsu/README.md

     ```bash
     $ shiratsu database.db
     ```
+    To ingest a Redump SQLite export instead of Redump DAT files, pass it as the second argument:
+    ```bash
+    $ shiratsu database.db redump-discs.sqlite.zst
+    ```
     This will write the database to file, and a log file that certifies the contents of the database.

 ## Building